mseelye/scottfree-commodore64/README.md

-## ScottFree64 - Reworking of ScottFree Revision 1.14b for the Commodore 64
+## ScottFree64/ScottFree128 - Reworking of ScottFree Revision 1.14b for the Commodore 64 and the Commodore 128

 **Source**:  [https://github.com/mseelye/scottfree-commodore64](https://github.com/mseelye/scottfree-commodore64)
 **This Rework by**:  Mark Seelye <mseelye@yahoo.com>